 Well, one day at work it got to be too much.
 Actually, that’s how I felt every day at work, but this day was markedly different.
 This day would change the routine.
 I don’t exactly remember why I felt that way or what led me to write an email to myself that was my most desperate cry for help yet.
 I remember feeling like I was at rock-bottom that day.
 I had recently gotten into huge fights with two of my best friends who had done the most to try and see me through my condition, Aliza and Kelcy.
 I had lashed out at these two best friends by writing a vicious email to each of them that essentially let them know I was literally writing them out of my life for good.
-I was dumping them and in the meanest spirit I could muster, effectively throwing away 16 years of dear friendship.
+I was dumping them in the meanest spirit I could muster, effectively throwing away sixteen years of dear friendship.

 Their response didn’t surprise me.
 They were very hurt but at the same time relieved.
 Just like me, my boss, my family, and anyone who had to spend any real time with me, they were also tired of coping with the ever-worsening condition I had deteriorated into.
 They were worn down by my vacillating between anger and desperation.
 They had grown tired of altering their plans and time for my sake, or rather for the sake of my OCD.
-At this stage, my OCD was fully in the driver’s seat and I was hog-tied to the fender, being dragged along whatever path my OCD was taking.
+At this stage, my OCD was fully in the driver’s seat and I was hog-tied to the fender, being dragged along whatever path my OCD took.

 Anyway, it was after a brutal written attack toward Aliza and Kelcy, my last two friends who were still willing to stick by me, albeit at arm’s length, that I knew I was alone.
 I had a trigger at work and no one left to turn to because I had successfully pushed everyone away.
 Again, I didn’t blame them.
 I was tired of myself.
 I wanted to be done as well.
 The trigger was a handbag.
 A piece of crafted leather, used by women simply to carry some personal items.
 That’s its primary function.
 It’s not a weapon or generally viewed as any usual form of threat.
 It’s a handbag.
 That’s it.
-Yet it was a handbag which evoked such intense fear that it froze me physically, but caused my mind and thoughts to race like a revved up Ferrari engine.
+Yet it was a handbag which evoked such intense fear that it froze me physically but caused my mind and thoughts to race like a revved up Ferrari engine.

 My boss plopped down her handbag on my desk and asked me to find a tannery near the office to have it professionally cleaned.
 I recognized the handbag, which is why I was so terrified.
 The moment I locked eyes on it something in my brain clicked.
 I started riffing through the mental log I kept to figure out why this handbag meant danger.
 This mental log is akin to a video recording of one’s life.
 Everything I ever experienced was being recorded by my brain to be kept as memory.
 Thus whenever needed, I could play in my mind a given timeframe within this recording from which I needed to remember something.
-Just like a DVD player I would fast forward through memories of my experiences within the recalled time frame.
+Just like a streaming service I would fast forward through memories of my experiences within the recalled time frame.
 Images raced at mach speed through my head, until the red flag I was trying to recall produced itself.
 After a few seconds of this exercise, the image came up – the place I knew the handbag from.

-I actually contemplated quitting my job of more than two years.
-I was strongly leaning toward calling in sick as that would buy me an extra day away from my boss in which time she would likely take not just one, but two showers, therefore cleaning herself two times since attending the charity event which would make her two times as clean versus her having taken just the normal one morning shower per day if I went to the work the next day, as usual.
+I actually contemplated quitting my job of more than two years because of that handbag.
+I was strongly leaning toward calling in sick as that would buy me an extra day away from my boss in which time she would likely take not just one, but two showers, therefore cleaning herself two times since attending the charity event which would make her two times as “clean” versus her having taken just the normal one morning shower per day if I went to the work the next day, as usual.
 To calculate the likelihood that my boss would actually take at least two showers before I encountered her again, if I were to call in sick, I needed to look at some other variables such how important cleanliness was to my boss, how thorough a shower she was likely to take every morning, etc.

 With OCD, doing calculations is a necessity and a constant.
 Even when attempting to function normally and tend to tasks at hand such as doing my job, I was simultaneously doing calculations in my head to determine my next move.
 It was important to hone the skill of doing the calculations simultaneous to whatever task I was performing, be it writing an email, talking on the phone, or talking to another person, so that there was no pause in my actions.
 Stopping everything I did, or effectively “freezing” while I performed the calculations would appear odd.
 Therefore, it was important to be seamless and not interrupt my normal daily routine, at least not with calculations.
 It was all about maintaining the appearance of normalcy as much as possible.
 Of course, OCD’s residence in my brain gave it the best possible advantage.
 It could see my calculations as I did them and anticipate my next move before I even made it.
 OCD could thwart even the best made plans because it was aware of them as soon as I formulated them.
 But the misfiring fear signals were so intense that I was compelled to continue calculating, planning, and ritualizing.

 The day of the AIDS charity event, about seven months back, while I performed a multitude of various calculations in my head to yield the best and worst case scenarios, I also carefully logged everything my boss wore that day and took with her to the AIDS charity event.
-Such a mental log needs to be thorough and exhaustive because should she wear anything she wears to the charity event again, I would have to log everything those now contaminated items (since she wore them to an AIDS charity event, clearly they’re contaminated with HIV or AIDS per my minds associative connections) come into contact with as those items would consequently also become “contaminated.”
+Such a mental log needs to be thorough and exhaustive because should she wear anything she wears to the charity event again, I would have to log everything those now contaminated items (since she wore them to an AIDS charity event, clearly they’re contaminated with HIV or AIDS per my mind’s associative connections) come into contact with as those items would consequently also become “contaminated.”
 I have an excellent photographic memory, which is almost a curse in my case because I’m able to recall everything I mentally log, even if I logged it months, or years back.